AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 ### Channel {#channel}

-The **Channel** component allows you to add an entire channel to your project.
+The **Channel** component lets you add an entire channel to your project.

 The Channel component has the following properties: